quanterall/HaskellMaterials/basics/04-type-classes.md

 ultimately is an extended (and seemingly much more powerful) version of type classes / traits.

 A type class can be described as a constraint on a type variable, which is how you'll see them in source code for the most part.
-The definition of a type class is a definition of what capability the type should have in order to be an instance of that type class.
+The definition of a type class is a definition of what capabilities the type should have in order to be an instance of that type class.
 What that means in a practical sense is that it should have definitions for a set of functions determined in the definition.
 These have to have the same types as the declarations in the type class.